Tennessee Lady Volunteers softball

 The Tennessee Lady Volunteers softball team represents the University of Tennessee (UT) in Knoxville, Tennessee in NCAA Division I women's softball competition.
-Coached by Karen Weekly, the team has become a consistently top tier team in the Southeastern Conference (SEC).
+Coached by Karen Weekly, the team has become a consistently top-tier team in the Southeastern Conference (SEC), appearing in every NCAA tournament since 2004, and qualifying for eight Women's College World Series.

 Along with all other UT women's sports teams, it used the nickname "Lady Volunteers" (or the short form "Lady Vols") until the 2015–16 school year, when the school dropped the "Lady" prefix from the nicknames of all women's teams except in basketball.
-In September 2017, the “Lady Volunteers” name was reinstated for all women’s athletics teams.
+In September 2017, the "Lady Volunteers" name was reinstated for all women's athletics teams.

 Overview

 The Lady Vols first fielded a softball team in 1996 with Jim Beitia as head coach.
-In 2002, Tennessee brought in the husband and wife team of Ralph and Karen Weekly as co-head coaches.
-Since 2004, the team has reached the NCAA Tournament every year and the Women's College World Series five times.
-In 2007 the Lady Vols managed to make history finished 63–8 for the program's best winning percentage of .887.
-A third-straight trip to the WCWS ended with Tennessee becoming the first SEC program to reach the best-of-three NCAA Championship Series, before falling to champion Arizona.
-That year the team managed two wins over No. 4 Arizona and triumphs against No. 6 Northwestern and No. 7 Texas A&M which led to Tennessee spending a record 11 consecutive weeks at No. 1 in the ESPN.com/USA Softball poll, becoming the first SEC school to reach the top ranking in the league's softball history.
+In 2002, Tennessee hired the husband and wife team and former Chattanooga coaches Ralph and Karen Weekly as co-head coaches.
+Since 2004, the team has reached the NCAA Tournament every year and the Women's College World Series eight times.
+Under the Weekly's, Tennessee has been one of only two programs (the other is Alabama) to be an NCAA Top-16 seed every year since the current format was adopted in 2005.
+One particularly notable season came in 2007 when the Lady Vols managed to make history, finishing 63–8 for the program's best winning percentage of .887.
+The 2007 season culminated in a third-straight trip to the WCWS where Tennessee became the first SEC program to reach the best-of-three NCAA Championship Series, before falling to champion Arizona.
+That year, the team managed two wins over No. 4 Arizona, in addition to other triumphs against No. 6 Northwestern and No. 7 Texas A&M. These results propelled the Lady Vols to a record 11 consecutive weeks at No. 1 in the ESPN.com/USA Softball poll, becoming the first SEC school to reach the top ranking in the league's softball history.
+Tennessee would again reach the national championship series in 2013 as the No. 7 seed, where they ultimately fell to No. 1 Oklahoma.